sondregronas/turtleconverter/README.md

-# TurtleConverter
+# 🐢 TurtleConverter 🐢

 A slow and inefficient converter for markdown to HTML.
-This is a very hacky way to use mkdocs to convert markdown files to HTML.
-It works by overriding the `_build` function of mkdocs to hook in a markdown file, and then extract the HTML from said markdown file.
+This is a very hacky way to use [mkdocs](https://www.mkdocs.org/) to convert markdown files to HTML.
+It works by overriding the `_build` function of mkdocs to hook in a markdown file to then extract the HTML from said markdown file.
+The header, nav and footer is omitted from the output.

 ## Installation